-This course introduces students to program evaluation, emphasizing a range of evaluation goals and designs and prepares MPH students to describe a plan for the evaluation of a health promotion program.
+This course introduces students to program evaluation, emphasizing a range of evaluation goals and designs and prepares students to develop a plan for the evaluation of a health program or policy.
 In this course, the evaluation plan structure focuses on three levels: (1) the design of a logic model; (2) program implementation and process; and (3) program impact and outcomes, including threats to validity and measurement issues.
 Program logic models guide the program evaluation process.
 Stakeholder involvement emphasizes collaborative approaches to promote evaluation plan feasibility and relevance.
 MPH students will work in small groups to identify a community-based program or policy as the basis for their work to enhance the "real world" experience.
-Doctoral students will learn the skills associated with designing a multi-level evaluation project to address a public health issue and will work independently to develop an evaluation plan for a multi-level community-based program or policy as the basis for their work.
-This project will enable doctoral students to be able to explain how evaluation methods can address health issues at multiple levels.
+Doctoral students will work independently to develop an evaluation plan for a multi-level, community-based program or policy as the basis for their work; they will additionally learn the skills associated with designing a multi-level evaluation project to address a public health issue.
+This project will prepare doctoral students to explain how evaluation methods can address health issues at multiple levels.